Things to Understand About Employee Disciplinary Action

 Sometimes workers can fall into constant low-performance issues.
 While a few of these times is acceptable, a frequent drop is not tolerable.
 Please note; first, you must cater to employee training and development to solve this issue.

-You can come up with a plan to correct the performance problems and hand it over to the worker.
+You can develop a plan to correct the performance problems and hand it over to the worker.
 After this, you must monitor the issue for some time.
 But, if this fails and the employee shows no sign of commitment to solve this, then it is time for disciplinary action.

 Related Article: Performance Review: Decoding The Structure